 This research also breaks new ground by showing that conventional routes to synthesis are neither followed nor required – in other words, the starting chemical element characteristics and process for new material formation do not abide by established norms for reaction.

 This research creates fertile new avenues for developing, exploring and exploiting new materials, from semiconductors to metals.
 The new cubic GeSn material, stable at pressure, gives rise to a range of alloys on pressure release with optoelectronic and related green energy potential that the researchers are currently investigating.

 International spotlights on the work

-The research has been published in Angewandte Chemie International Edition in 2021, and is spotlighted internationally by the European Synchrotron Radiation Facility in France (ESRF), a joint research facility supported by 22 countries, by the Deutsches Elektronen Synchrotron (DESY), one of the worlds largest accelerator centres, and by the Helmholtz Research Centre for Geosciences, a National Research Centre in Germany.
+The research has been published in Angewandte Chemie International Edition in 2021, and is spotlighted internationally by the European Synchrotron Radiation Facility in France (ESRF), a joint research facility supported by 22 countries, by the Deutsches Elektronen Synchrotron (DESY), one of the worlds leading accelerator centres, and by the Helmholtz Research Centre for Geosciences, Germany's National Research Centre for Earth Sciences.

 - Dr George Serghiou, School of Engineering, University of Edinburgh profile page

 - Dr George Serghiou, Edinburgh Research Explorer

 - Extreme Conditions: Materials, Dr George Serghiou